hiulit/cross-compile-godot-raspberry-pi/README.md

 Thanks to:

-- [Hein-Pieter van Braam-Stewart](https://github.com/hpvb) - For the [Godot Engine buildroot](https://github.com/godotengine/buildroot), which is the base of this script.
+- [Hein-Pieter van Braam-Stewart](https://github.com/hpvb) - For the [Godot Engine buildroot](https://github.com/godotengine/buildroot), which is the base of this script and for helping me figure out how to use it.

 ## 📝 Licenses